markusseidler/markusseidler.github.io/_posts/2018-06-23-Number_of_neurons.md

 ## That's it?
 You can plot better than this.

 Really?
 Maybe.
-What if let the plot automatically rotate along its axis?
+What if we let the plot rotate along its x-axis and y-axis?

 Just for fun.